chenaciousD/website/content/resume.md

 **Group Product Manager** - [Juniper Square](https://www.junipersquare.com/) (2020 - 2023)

 > Juniper Square is a unicorn fintech startup.
 I was responsible for the investor relations reporting product during a period of rapid scaling (5x revenue and 5x headcount).
-Major initiatives I led include:

-> 1. The company's overall enterprise product strategy and roadmap.

-> 2. 0 -> 1 product and market expansion into new verticals which included data model changes and new product experiences

-> 3. Definition of Juniper Square's first externally available API and approach to integrations

-> 4. New feature development such as Outlook Integration and customized reporting
+Major initiatives I led include its enterprise product strategy, 0 -> 1 product and market expansion into new verticals which included data model changes and new product experiences, definition of Juniper Square's first externally available API and approach to integrations, and new feature development such as Outlook Integration and customized reporting.

-> 5. Maintenance, reporting and operations of the core product for usability and performance during this critical scaling period.

 **Principal** - [frog design](https://www.frog.co/) (2014 - 2019)

 > frog is global design, technology and strategy consultancy.
 I collaborated on multi-disciplinary teams on digital and physical design projects for Fortune 500s such as Ikea, Google, AT&T, Freescale and Toyota.
 I worked on both consumer and business problems across a variety of industries.
 I honed skills in user research, design thinking, storytelling, product/brand marketing, customer journey mapping, quantitative research methods such as PCA, clustering, conjoint analysis and applied a variety of other product and business frameworks across the product design lifecycle.
 A selection of projects is shown on this website's projects page.